nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 You'll need the PGP block for your key, which you can obtain through:
 `gpg --armor --export <keyID>`

-Next log on to GitHub vis the web site, then go to your account settings > SSH and GPG Keys > New GPG key Paste in the PGP block and save.
+Next log on to GitHub via the web site, then go to your account settings > SSH and GPG Keys > New GPG key Paste in the PGP block and save.

 ### Testing Configuration